Guide to Micro-Entrepreneur Business in France

 Unfortunately, although there are separate business professional categories, the lines between them are not always clear-cut, as many activities can fall into more than one category.
 Thus, a business might be either commercial, artisanal or liberal, depending on the precise nature of the activity being undertaken.
 In some cases, the activity may fall into two categories, such is often the case with the building trades.

 Agricultural activities are excluded from micro-entrepreneur status.
 The definition of what constitutes such activities is wide.
 To register you need to visit the CFE.
 The chambres do often make a charge for assistance with the process, which varies.
 The 'Greffe' sometimes also impose a token charge.

 The registration process also be can done on-line, although not always without difficulty as there are regular changes to the routing and registration requirements, and the chambres who ultimately process the application do not operate on a nationally uniform basis.
 The documentation requirements differ by chambre and region.

 Trade based activities can also be done at CFE-Metiers, but this site is not accepted by some chambres.

-In general the process normally takes two to three weeks, but the registration authorities (chambres, URSSAF) are poor at communicating progress on the application, and there are delays in some regions.
+In general the process normally takes several weeks, but the registration authorities (chambres, URSSAF) are poor at communicating progress on the application, and there are delays in some regions.